 This safety razor blade is uniquely designed to make changing blades as quick and easy as possible.
 Though changing double-edged blades can be tricky if you’re not careful, the butterfly mechanism streamlines the process.
 You simply twist the knob on the bottom of the handle, and the two razor head doors open outward (hence the butterfly), revealing a space for you to drop in the new blade.

-Best Luxury Safety Razor: Merkur Futur MK 23C
+Best Balanced Safety Razor: Merkur Classic Long Handle MK 23C

 Though the difference may seem minimal, blade gap helps to determine how aggressive a razor is.
 The larger the blade gap, the closer the shave is.
 Because the blade gap on the Merkur 23C is just slightly smaller, the shave is a bit more comfortable.